io-qar/Pocket-Monsters/README.md

 1. Run main.
 2. Follow the instructions in the introduction.
 3. Enjoy and explore the game, but keep your Pokémon alive!
 Use the commands below to play.
-4. Your ultimate goal is to defeat the Gym Trainer!
+4. Your ultimate goal is to defeat the gym trainer.
 Of course, you have to find him first...

-## List of in-game commands:
+## List of general commands:
 - `north`, `east`, `south`, `west` commands to move;
 - `exit` command to exit the game;
 - `help` to get a list of commands;